juandarr/todo-react-django/DEPLOYMENT_GUIDE.md

 ```

 - Replace `your_domain.com` with your actual domain or use `localhost` if accessing locally.
 Caddy will automatically provision HTTPS for public domains.
-- The `handle` blocks ensure that requests for static files are served directly by Caddy, while other requests (API, admin, root for the React app) are proxied to Gunicorn.
+- The `handle` blocks ensure that requests for static files are served directly by Caddy, while other requests (API, admin, root for the React app) are proxied to Gunicorn via the socket in `/path/to/app/run/gunicorn.sock`.
 Adjust the paths in `handle` blocks if your Django URL structure is different.

 Reload Caddy to apply the changes: